 As a general rule of thumb, the longer you are prepared to lock your money away or commit to regular saving, the better interest rate you will get.

 Just as important, if not more so, is tax treatment.
 If you pay tax (particularly if it is at the higher rate) then it is nearly always a good idea to use your tax-free allowance first.
 This means looking at a cash ISA (or Individual Savings Account).
-These allow you to save up to a certain limit (£15,240 in the tax year 2015/16) without paying any tax on the interest you earn.
+These allow you to save up to a certain limit without paying any tax on the interest you earn.
 Just like a regular savings account, there are a range of these available (instant access, fixed term, regular savings etc).
 The key differences being you can save tax-free, but there is a maximum amount you can save, and if you are up to the limit and then remove your cash, you cannot reinvest it in the same tax–year.

 For further information on savings accounts available, please see Savings.

 If you know you are able to keep your savings tied up for a minimum of two to five years, it is likely that you can achieve slightly higher interest rates than those offered for easy access accounts.
 In which case, you may decide to look at fixed-rate bonds, as well as considering longer-term notice periods on savings accounts.